 - As one of the largest specialty infrastructure contractors in the U.S., Quanta is well positioned to capitalize on: the urgent need for the nation's power grid to be expanded, upgraded and maintained, on new telecommunications initiatives and also on increasing infrastructure outsourcing trends. - Demand for electricity is expected to increase by more than 20% over the next decade and utilities have made less than adequate investment in the nation's power grid during the past few years.
-Quanta estimates that it will cost \$100 billion to \$200 billion over the next 10 to 15 years to expand, upgrade and maintain the nation's power grid to meet current and future electricity demand. - Quanta saw increased activity in the telecommunications industry in the second half of 2004 and into 2005 that reinforces its belief that spending is returning to certain pockets of the telecommunications industry particularly from fiber to the premise (FTTP) and fiber to the node (FTTN) initiatives. - Quanta's customers are focused on optimizing operations, reducing costs and improving efficiencies in increasingly competitive markets.
-To that end, the industries Quanta serves continue to outsource the installation and maintenance of their networks to companies like Quanta to
+Quanta estimates that it will cost \$100 billion to \$200 billion over the next 10 to 15 years to expand, upgrade and maintain the nation's power grid to meet current and future electricity demand. - A comprehensive energy bill was signed by the President in August 2005, which, among other things, is aimed at improving the nation's electric transmission capacity, reliability and promoting investment in the nation's energy infrastructure.
+Signage of the bill may not yield an immediate positive impact on Quanta's business, but the positive impact of more active infrastructure investment by utilities should begin in the next twelve to eighteen months. - Quanta saw increased activity in the telecommunications industry in the second half of 2004 and year-to-date in 2005 that reinforces its belief that spending is returning to certain pockets of the telecommunications industry particularly from fiber to the premise (FTTP) and fiber to the node (FTTN) initiatives.